saltant-org/saltant/README.md

 saltant is currently a stand-alone application.
-However, with minimal effort, saltant's main functionality can be used within an existing Django project. saltant's task running code is contained in its `tasksapi` Django app, which works independently of the saltant Django project.
-Please raise an issue if you are interested in isolating saltant's `tasksapi` app for use within another Django project, and we'll make it happen.
+However, with minimal effort, saltant's main functionality can be used within an existing Django project.
+Please raise an issue if you are interested in isolating saltant as an independent app for use within another Django project, and we'll make it happen :smile:.

 ## Overview